Minor planet groups/families

 objects at the Earth-Sun Trojan points, but nothing very thorough yet.

-elongations.
-These objects could someday be of great practical value,
+Such objects could conceivably be of great practical value someday,

-to return materials from an Earth-Trojan orbit to the Earth is almost
+from an Earth-Trojan orbit to the Earth is almost minimal.

 Atens: a < 1